ZewoGraveyard/Router/README.md

 }
 ```

-A really simple matcher which only matches exact paths would look something like this:
+A basic matcher which only matches exact paths would look something like this:

 ```swift
 public struct SimpleRouteMatcher {